Global Bifurcation In Four-Component Bose-Einstein Condensates In Space

 From the definition of $\mu_{\pm}$ and the homotopy property of the degree it follows, that the degrees in \eqref{eq:bifind} can be computed by the linearization, i.e.

-On the other hand, the degree of the linear map is the product of the $G$-equivariant basic degrees, see formula \eqref{eq:grad-lin}.
+On the other hand, the degree of the linear map is the product of the $G$-equivariant basic degrees.
 Hence, to compute $\omega_{G}(\mu_{0})$ we need to determine the isotypic decomposition of negative eigenspaces of $\nabla^{2}_{u}E_{\mu_{\pm}}$.